 |Support||Responsible for ensuring the device contains the right support materials, and that the organisation is geared up to handle any new support phone calls caused when the device is launched.|

 In fact, some of these projects may be so large and complex that they themselves may be programs.
 A good candidate for this in our example is the Go To Market, but for the purposes of this example we’re going to assume it’s a project.

 One of the key jobs of the program is to manage dependencies between projects, for example, the program must coordinate between the Tooling project and the Go To Market project to ensure alignment around the number of devices that the factory must produce to meet market demand.
 This will obviously change over time and requires careful coordination so there isn’t over or under supply, both of which would result in a reduced return on investment.

-This article provides several ways to think about the difference between projects and programs, but in very simple terms you can think of programs being concerned with doing the right things, and projects concerned with doing things right.
+This article provides several ways to think about the difference between projects and programs, but in very simple terms you can think of the major difference between projects and programs as being that programs are concerned with doing the right things, and projects are concerned with doing things right.